-The 13-member Commission is the main policy making body for the AWPF.
-The Commission is composed of nine voting members who must be Arizona residents who, by statute, represent a variety of land, water use, and socioeconomic perspectives.
+The 13-member Commission is the main policy-making body for the AWPF.
+The Commission is composed of nine voting members who, by statute, must be Arizona residents who represent a variety of land, water use, and socioeconomic perspectives.
 There are two non-voting ex officio members - the Director of the Arizona Department of Water Resources and the Commissioner of the Arizona State Land Department; and two non-voting advisory members - one from the Arizona State House of Representatives and one from the Arizona State Senate.

-During Fiscal Year (FY) 2021 the AWPF Commission held four business meetings, which also included one meeting of the Executive Committee which had not been active since 2014.
-Due to federal, state, and local protocols related to COVID-19, all Commission meetings in FY 2021 were held virtually.
+During Fiscal Year (FY) 2022, the AWPF Commission held three business meetings.
+Due to federal, state, and local protocols related to COVID-19, all Commission meetings in FY 2022 were held virtually.

-This fiscal year included both new appointments and re-appointments in Commission membership.
-Commissioner Shelley Blackmore, affiliated with the Triangle Natural Resource Conservation District, was appointed in September 2020 following the resignation of Commissioner Michael Macauley.
-Commissioner Stephen Turcotte, affiliated with the Winkelman Natural Resource Conservation District, was appointed in October 2020 to succeed Commissioner Roy Pierpoint whose official appointment term was expired.
-Commissioner Brian
+This fiscal year included two new appointments in Commission membership.
+Commissioner Tina Thompson, affiliated with the Willcox-San Simon Natural Resource Conservation District, was appointed in February 2022 to replace Commissioner Paul Brick, whose appointment term expired.
+Commissioner John Ladd, affiliated with the Hereford Natural Resource Conservation District, was appointed in February 2022 following the passing of Commissioner Lucinda Earven.